Subtropical Gardens St Ives Cornwall

 The climate in St Ives is much more temperate than most of the rest of the UK.
 It gets far less frost and it rarely snows.
 Spring comes much earlier too, although the Summers aren't usually scorchingly hot.
 This sort of weather is perfect for growing subtropical plants, especially in the more sheltered spots.

-St Ives has several, wonderfully planted subtropical gardens that are lovely to stroll through.
+St Ives has several, wonderfully planted subtropical gardens that are lovely to stroll through, all are free to visit.

 St Ives Memorial Gardens